KilianDeBock/Free3Dm/content/products/printers/Ender 3 Pro/CrealityEnder3ProDescription.content.md

 ﻿## Description
 The Creality Ender 3 Pro 3D printer is an excellent printer for hobbyists and makers.
-The Ender 3 Pro is semi-assembled, so you can assemble it quickly and get printing.
+The Ender 3 Pro has an upgraded build plate and improved stability so your prints are more precise.
 The Creality Ender 3 Pro 3D printer has the following features:

  - Magnetic build plate
  - Improved bearing wheels to reduce friction and create more stability